openpolitics/manifesto/manifesto/democracy.md

 Allowed expenses would be reduced to only those costs incurred as part of their job; for instance, travel and accomodation.

 Second home allowances will be scrapped, and MPs will instead have accomodation provided through parliament.
 This could be in dedicated accomodation, existing hotels, or long-term leases as appropriate.
-All MPs would be equally treated under this system.
+All MPs would be treated equally  under this system.

 ## Government Ministers

 Abolish the City Minister position, ending the privileged position of the City of London to influence policy at the expense of the wider public.

 Limit the number of ministers, abolish Parliamentary Private Secretaries and further place a limit on the number or percentage of ruling party MPs that may serve in Government.
-Granting Government jobs to MPs has been used increasingly as a way to help ensure more MPs 'tow the party line' often in the face of staunch opposition from constituents.
+Granting Government jobs to MPs has been used increasingly as a way to help ensure more MPs 'toe the party line' often in the face of staunch opposition from constituents.
 Limiting this tactic will help to ensure more MPs remain more accountable to their electorate, not the party.

 Ban unelected Lords from serving in Government.